Fabxx/XPCE/README.md

 edit the RUN path with the scripts path, and also the audio path for mpv inside `USBAttach.sh` and `USBRemove.sh`

-then do `sudo udevadm control --reload`
+then do `sudo udevadm control --reload`, detach/attach a USB device and see if it works.

 IMPORTANT NOTES:

 1) udev can only execute `sh` scripts, not `bash` nor `zsh`
-2) sh scripts MUST BE in home directory to avoid permission issues.
+2) sh scripts MUST BE in home directory to avoid permission issues. you won't have any if you extracted all SH files in home directory like i mentioned at the beginning.

 # WinXP Login Screen